Take Action TodaY

 Indigenous Solidarity Book Club

 Join the Indigenous Solidarity Working Group as we discuss chapters from Robin Wall Kimmerer's Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants.
 Together we'll learn about de-colonial practices from Indigenous people and weave those into our organizing.
 Show up as you are each month and let's spend some time and grow together.
-In our next meeting we will be discussing Chapter 4: “An Offering.”
+In our next meeting we will be discussing Chapter 5: “Asters and Goldenrod.”

 Order the book from an Indigenous-owned bookstore here, or let us know if you need help getting a copy.